vaner29/ITMO-Tech-4Sem/README.md

 A basic C# client generator for a Java server making a use of RoslynAPI

 ## Lab 3
-Cusom codefixer that can be expanded and integrated into your VScode or whatnot, based on RoslynAPI
+Custom codefixer that can be expanded and integrated into your VScode or whatnot, based on RoslynAPI

 ## Lab 4
 A simple genetic algorithm, tested with time and memory metrics and then fixed (kind of)